 What Happens if We Can’t Agree on a Fair Division of Assets?

 Often, your attorney can negotiate with your soon-to-be-former partner’s attorney in a cooperative mediation-type process to arrive at an agreement that’s amenable to all involved.
 But in cases where it’s impossible to concern the division of assets, it’s typically necessary to escalate your case to the next level.
 This may entail going through arbitration or going before a judge who can make the decision on your behalf.
 The only disadvantage with these options is that you surrender control over the situation to the arbitrator or judge.

-Trust Our Family Law Attorneys for Help With Division of Assets
+Trust Our Family Law Attorneys In Orange County for Help With Division of Assets

 Arriving at a fair, equitable division of assets can be a real challenge.
 It’s common for both parties to seek out possession of various material possessions, real estate, and vehicles, while attempting to pass the buck on the joint debts that you’ve incurred throughout your marriage.

 At Sarieh Law Offices, our experienced team of family law attorneys are happy to assist with all aspects of your divorce, including the division of assets process, along with other matters, such as child custody, child support, and child visitation agreements.
-We also assist with other family law matters, including legal separations and adoptions.
+We also assist with other family law matters, including legal separations.

 We work with clients throughout Los Angeles and the nearby Orange County region of Southern California.
 When you trust your case to our family law attorneys, you can enjoy peace of mind knowing that we are certified specialists in family law, holding certifications from the State Bar of California.